-The continuing sharp drop in property transactions
+The continuing sharp drop in property transactions over the last 12

-over the last 12 months may suggest that now is the appropriate time
+months may suggest that now is the appropriate time for prospective

-for prospective buyers to make their move.
-Demand for new homes over
+buyers to make their move.
+Demand for new homes over the last two months

-the last two months is about 15 percent lower than it was in the second
+is about 15 percent lower than it was in the second quarter of the

 The reality is more complicated, however.
 In truth, the characteristics